rolancon/lazycode-minicode/README.md

     - = [ ] \ ; ' , . /

-the space character and the newline character, for a total of 48 characters.
+and the space character and the newline character, for a total of 48 characters.

 The digits, letters, and symbols are called printable characters, because they are visible on screen.